-weck jar giveaway, and preserving tips with gayla trail
+herb salts and vinegars: preserving tips with gayla trail

 THE HARVEST IS FINALLY ACCELERATING, which got me thinking about a tool that’s as critical to success right about now as my mower and spade: the perfect canning jar.
 One morning this week, over a cup of tea on Skype with my friend Gayla Trail a.k.a.
 You Grow Girl, we ended up having an entire conversation about them, in fact.
 Bottom line: neither of us knows how we could live without them!
-The conversation prompted my latest radio podcast—and a Weck jar giveaway.
-Get preserving tips, and a chance to win a set.
+The conversation a radio podcast full of her preserving tips.

 From her Toronto garden and local farm markets, Gayla Trail has long captured bits of the harvest in glass–dried, frozen, fermented, hot-packed, you name it.
 Both of us have a bit of a canning-jar fetish, and collect old ones and new ones alike.
 Irresistible!

 prefer the podcast?

 GAYLA TRAIL was the guest on the latest edition of my weekly public-radio show and podcast.
 Listen anywhere, anytime: Locally, in my Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) region, “A Way to Garden” airs on Robin Hood Radio’s three stations on Monday at 8:30 AM Eastern, with a rerun at 8:30 Saturdays.
 It is available free on iTunes, the Stitcher app, or streaming from RobinHoodRadio.com or via its RSS feed.
 The August 12, 2013 show can be streamed here now.
 Robin Hood is the smallest NPR station in the nation; our garden show marked the start of its fourth year in March, and is syndicated via PRX.

 - As a “to-go” container (bring your morning coffee, or lunch along in one)